-Location: Somerset Township, Belmont County - On Rt.
-379 where it meets County Rd.
-132 (Zanesville St. / Temperanceville Rd.)
+Location: Somerset Township, Belmont County – On SR 379 where it meets County Rd 132 (Zanesville St / Temperanceville Rd)

-It was founded in 1837 by Robert Gallagher (1806 - 1850) & Elizabeth Brinton (Jefferies) Gallagher (1814 - 1874).
-Robert was a Catholic missionary & big alcohol prohibitionist so he named the town Temperanceville after dry town clauses placed on land ownership.
-He built a grist mill in 1837 which burned down in 1840, so Robert replaced it with a steam powered mill.
-The town had a school, two cigar factories, oil fields, several churches over the decades, & a post office from 1848-1961.
+It was founded in 1837 by Robert Gallagher (1806 – 1850) & Elizabeth Brinton (Jefferies) Gallagher (1814 – 1874).
+Robert was a Catholic missionary & big alcohol prohibitionist, so he named the town Temperanceville after dry town clauses placed on land ownership.
+Robert built a grist mill in 1837 which burned down in 1840.
+He replaced it with a steam powered mill.
+The town had a school, two cigar factories, oil fields, several churches over the decades, & a post office from 1848 – 1961.

-Temperanceville was almost totally abandoned but now has newer residences in the area.
-There's still some very old buildings in town including St. Mary's Church, whose records date back to 1833.
-Some of the Gallagher's ancestors were buried in St. Mary's Cemetery.
+Temperanceville was once almost totally abandoned, but now has newer residences in the area.
+There are still some very old buildings in town including St. Mary’s Church, whose records date back to 1833.
+Some of the Robert & Elizabeth’s ancestors were buried in St. Mary’s Cemetery.